Most Super-Earths Have Less Than 3% Water: A model for super-Earths

-For each model from Section \ref{method:interior}, we evolve its atmosphere for $5$~Gyrs, being the typical age of observed super-Earths \citep[e.g.][]{Berger2020}.
-We stress that the final size of planets after several Gyrs of evolution is insensitive to the exact choice in planet age due to the convergent nature of thermodynamic cooling and contraction \citep[e.g.][]{Rogers2023b}.
-For initial conditions, we set the base of the atmosphere to be at $4000$~K. Again, we highlight that the final size of planet atmospheres after Gyrs of evolution is insensitive to this value.
 Figure \ref{fig:H2_vs_H2O_evolution} shows two example models of atmospheric evolution, highlighting the differences between H$_2$O steam and H$_2$ atmospheres in blue and orange, respectively.
 Both models are otherwise identical, with atmospheric mass fractions of $0.1$\%, interior masses of $4 \,\text{M}_\oplus$, interior radii $1.44 \,\text{R}_\oplus$, with initial atmospheric base temperatures of $4000$~K, orbiting Solar-mass stars with equilibrium temperatures of $1000$~K. For the H$_2$ atmosphere in Figure \ref{fig:H2_vs_H2O_evolution}, we adopt a mean molecular weight of $\mu = 2.35$ \citep{Anders1989} and a Rosseland mean opacity scaling of:

 where $\alpha=0.68$ and $\beta=0.45$ \citep{RogersSeager2010,Owen2017}.
 Figure \ref{fig:H2_vs_H2O_evolution} shows each planet's size, including their photospheric and radiative-convective boundary radii as solid and dotted lines, respectively.
 The impact of mean-molecular weight is clear, with the H$_2$ model being significantly more inflated than the H$_2$O model \citep[see similar results from][]{Lopez2017}.
 After several Gyrs of evolution, the radiative-convective boundaries of both planets converge on their interior (metal core $+$ mantle) radii, suggesting an atmosphere that is almost entirely radiative.
 In this case, and given that both planets have the same surface gravity, the photospheric size of each planet is dependent on their atmospheric mean molecular weight and opacity.
 The Rosseland mean opacity for H$_2$O is relatively high, particularly in the temperature regime of interest for highly-irradiated super-Earths \citep{Kempton2023}.
 As such, even a small atmospheric mass fraction $\lesssim 10^{-3}$ can increase a planet's radius by $\sim 10\%$, particularly for small mass planets (see Section \ref{sec:Scenarios}).